-It is easy to see that in a topological space which is (T1) all singletons are closed (Sheet 4, Exercise 2).
+It is easy to see that a topological space is (T1) if and only if every singleton is closed (Sheet 4, Exercise 1).

 From the definition it is clear that (T2) implies (T1) but in general the inverse does not hold (c.f.
-Examples 1.1.40-4 for an example of topological space which is T1 but not T2).
-However, the following results shows that a t.v.s is Hausdorff if and only if it is (T1).
+Example 1.1.41-4 for an example of topological space which is (T1) but not (T2)).
+However, the following result shows that for a t.v.s these two properties are always equivalent.